delozierguitars/delozierguitars.github.io/.source/pages/about.md

 # About...

-DeLozier Guitars is a small shop specializing in building and repairing guitars.
+DeLozier Guitars is a small shop specializing in building and repairing guitars located in Cleveland, Ohio.

 We have experience in repairing a variety of acoustic and electric guitars, from simple parts replacements to complex rebuilds.